bremen79/ImprovedFighterDroid2P/README.md

 This Android app allows to use the second joystick (and its buttons) on the Arcade1up Yoga Flame cabinet.
 It works by *replacing* the native driver and associating the second joystick and its buttons to the keys of a virtual keyboard.

-This is an improved version of my app FighterDroid2P: Instead of adding an app to query the state of the joystick, I directly rewrote the native driver so that they also encode the second joystick.
-This has a technical advantage: before the native driver and my app were both reading from the same read-once input, causing possible problems.
-Now instead only one read of the serial port is used for both the native driver and the second joystick.
+This is an improved version of my app [FighterDroid2P app](https://github.com/bremen79/FighterDroid2P): Instead of adding an app to query the state of the joystick, I directly rewrote the native driver so that they also encode the second joystick.
+This has a couple of advantages.
+First, in my other app the native driver and my app were both reading from the same read-once input, causing possible problems.
+Second, the native driver is poorly coded.
+So, now only one read of the serial port is used for both the native driver and the second joystick.
+Moeover, I spent some time (with the help of ChatGPT!) to optimize the code.
 Overall, this should be faster and safer.

 Note that this app is intended for expert users: You must use adb to install it.